COLORADO FISHING REPORT

 ***Summer Hours: 7am-7pm Daily***

-We haven't seen many fish feeding on the surface.
-Almost all of the action has been subsurface.
-The overcast days hold the greatest possibility to find fish feeding on the surface.
+Unless it is cloudy, we haven't seen many fish feeding on the surface during the day.
+Most of the action has been subsurface.
+That said, you can sometimes entice a trout or two to eat a size 14-18 Elk Hair Caddis, a size 14 Amy's Ant or a size 14-18 Parachute Adams.
+As a general rule-of-thumb, the late evenings and the overcast days hold the greatest possibility of finding fish willing to eat on the surface.
 But don't expect to find "lights-out" dry fly fishing on the Blue River in Silverthorne on a consistent basis.

 If you don't use streamers on the Blue River, you should consider doing so.
 This is especially true during the fall into the early winter.
 Streamer fishing is, at times, a very effective strategy and is an underused technique by most anglers fishing the Blue River in Silverthorne.
 Don't be afraid of using the big, articulated patterns available these days.
 Trailing a black or olive Houdini behind a black or white Dungeon is often a winning strategy.